 Made with fried rice, fried egg and bacon topped with melted cheese, the Bacsilog certainly looks and sounds like an expensive meal.
 Much to her customers’ surprise, it sold for only Php 38.00 a cup!

 Rica’s food stall business became so lucrative that she recovered her investment in a span of just six months.
 In fact, she was earning more money from it than her previous contractual jobs!
 At once, she decided to cancel her plans of working in Dubai to fully devote her time to the business.

 In 2008, a food court along Agno Street opened and Rica quickly grabbed the opportunity and leased a space there.
 This was when her food stall finally got its name Ate Rica’s Bacsilog.

 When the business started, Rica only had three items in the menu: Bacsilog, Tapsilog and Tocilog.
 Despite the limited offerings, she was able to sell 100 to 150 cups of those products everyday.
-That translated to daily earnings of around Php 3,000 to Php 6,000.
+That translated to earnings of around Php 3,000 to Php 6,000 every day.